 Depending on the time of year and the temperature, the waterfalls might be partially frozen or completely frozen.
 Even if you visit two years in a row, the cascades and scenery could look different every time.
-With 130-150 falls to explore throughout four seasons, you’ll never get bored hunting down waterfalls in Hamilton.
+With 130-150 falls to explore throughout four seasons, you’ll never get bored hunting down waterfalls in Hamilton (or hiking in Hamilton!).

 The waterfall is very easy to visit as it’s right beside the parking lot.
 There’s also a scenic outlook at Devil’s Punchbowl Conservation Area.
 If the sky is clear, you can see all the way to Toronto.
 On this blustery winter day, I admired the homes down below as everything was dusted in a light layer of snow.